TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 , what error handling idioms exist in the Clojure community seem to me to be largely accidental/inherited from Java.

 The standard library mostly supports [exceptions](https://clojuredocs.org/clojure.core/ex-info).
-There are some libraries that try to support error values similar to Rusts Result, like [the error handling library `failjure`](https://github.com/adambard/failjure).
+There are some libraries that support returning error values instead of throwing exceptions like [the error handling library `failjure`](https://github.com/adambard/failjure).
 Others, like [the parsing library `instaparse`](https://github.com/Engelberg/instaparse), return their own custom result values[^insta-result].

 I used failjure to help accumulate errors in a nicer way (and because it appealed to my Haskell-influenced taste).